 Cocaine is a powerfully addictive recreational stimulant.
 It is made from South American Coca leaves, and can be cut with chemicals and substances such as procaine, amphetamine, talcum powder or cornstarch.
 Cocaine, which is most commonly snorted, is a stimulant drug that produces a short but intense high (around 15–30 minutes).
 Its short-term effects include euphoria, alertness and irritability.
 Long-term usage can lead to headaches, lung damage and heart disease.
 According to SAMHSA’s 2014 National Survey on Drug Use and Health (NSDUH), “1.5 million (0.6%) people used cocaine (including crack)”, and “People aged 18 to 25 were more than twice as likely to use cocaine compared with other adults”.
 Cocaine is a common stimulant drug that has dangerous psychological and physiological effects on our teens.

 Crack is a form of cocaine that has been processed with ammonia or baking soda, and transformed into a rock or crystal-like form.
-It is far more potent than powdered cocaine, and more dangerous as a result.
+This type of stimulant is far more potent than powdered cocaine, and more dangerous as a result.
 Because crack is smoked rather than snorted, it reaches the brain much faster and produces a more addictive high.
 Short-term effects include constricted blood vessels, hyper-stimulation, paranoia and depression.
 Long-term overuse can lead to severe depression, respiratory failure, heart disease and stroke.

 Amphetamines are a group of synthetic stimulant drugs that speed up the central nervous system.
 They may be made illicitly in labs or they may be illegally sourced from prescriptions.
 For instance, some forms of amphetamines, such as Adderall are used to treat ADHD.
 Excess amphetamine use can have short-term effects such as dry mouth, hostility, euphoria, increased alertness and irregular heart rate.
 Some long-term effects are toxic psychosis, behavioral disorders, convulsions and mental illness.